Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Epic at its Yakima County facility, reporting 328 affected workers.
+Topping the list was Epic at its Bellevue facility, reporting 328 affected workers.
 Boeing followed with 253 workers.

 Trend & Outlook

-The data underscores a easing in workforce disruptions across Washington, with filings falling below both recent and year-ago levels.
+These figures highlight a easing in workforce disruptions across Washington, with filings falling below both recent and year-ago levels.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.